SDG Impact Quantification Methodologies

 SDG Impact Tool

-An excel-based standardized template to easily, clearly and transparently monitor SDG impact.
+A tool to easily, clearly and transparently monitor SDG impact.
 From 13 March 2022, the SDG Impact Tools are a mandatory part of the project development cycle.
 You can find all the information you need to apply these tools in the SDG Impact Tool Featured Requirements page.

 Eligible methodologies for Gold Standard for the Global Goals